Instacart, Airbnb, and Uber – the most talked startups all fall into one category: On-demand.

 DoorDash didn’t have a particular user base that was asking for alcohol delivery.
 Moreover, the obvious challenge for offering on-demand alcohol delivery was ensuring that everything would run legally and smoothly.

-Before delivering alcohol to its customers, DoorDash makes sure that its delivery personnel and the people ordering are over 21.
+Before delivering alcohol to its customers via alcohol delivery app, DoorDash makes sure that its delivery personnel and the people ordering are over 21.
 Moreover, DoorDash had to develop a whole new payment flow that ensures the company is the merchant of record for the transaction.
 Here, the another requirement is the team acknowledges: selection.
 Each user has the option to select different kind of wine, beer or hard liquor they like.

 If everything goes excellent with on-demand alcohol delivery service, DoorDash will go against other on-demand alcohol delivery startups like Saucey, which got $4.5 million in September, Bevy and Thirstie.
 DoorDash continues expands its existing new markets and getting ahead of the competition.
 He said,